Doug Ford: Other events while councillor

 Ford caused controversy after revealing that his brother Rob would be served a subpoena if Rob's friend and driver Alexander Lisi went to court over charges of extortion.
-Ford commented that the subpoena was in "payback" for Toronto Police Chief Bill Blair not getting a contract renewal with the Toronto Police Service, saying "This is why we need a change at the top", in regards to Blair's contract.
+Ford commented that the subpoena was in "payback" for Toronto Police Chief Bill Blair's not getting a contract renewal with the Toronto Police Service, saying "This is why we need a change at the top", in regards to Blair's contract.
 Blair filed a defamation lawsuit, demanding a written apology in exchange for dropping the suit.
 Ford apologized and retracted the comments.

 An investigative report by The Globe and Mail published in May 2013 alleged that Ford had sold hashish at James Gardens for several years in the 1980s, based on interviews with anonymous sources.
 Ford, who had never been charged with drug possession or trafficking, denied the allegations and accused the newspaper of unfairly targeting his brother, then-mayor Rob Ford.
 The newspaper defended its report and its use of anonymous sources at an Ontario Press Council hearing, which dismissed complaints against the newspaper and found that its coverage was "fair and ethical".
 Ford said at the time that he planned to sue the newspaper for libel.
 When asked in a 2018 interview why he had not sued, he replied that he had decided a lawsuit would be a "waste of time".

 Ford opposed a house for developmentally disabled youth in his ward, saying the home had "ruined the community".